FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Media/Verification/MediaListUnverifiedDetailsForRepository.md

-# List unverified details for media repository
+# List unverified details for a media repository

 Lists all unverified detail models for the specified media repository.